About Brooklyn Boatworks

 - Eager & creative problem solver with a growth mindset

 - Self-starter able to work autonomously as well as within a small team at a growing non-profit organization

 - Experience following, improving, and scaffolding curriculum & lesson plans to meet student needs

 - Basic understanding of childhood development, learning styles and needs

 - Belief in Brooklyn Boatworks’ mission, vision, and values

-- Desire to work as a team at a small but growing non-profit organization
+- Desire to work as a team at a growing non-profit organization